 The door of the mausoleum is guarded by armed honor guards.
 To enter the Mausoleum, you'll have to join a snaking queue.
 The queues to visit the inner sanctum can get quite long, and the wait can be interminable - visiting the Ho Chi Minh Mausoleum is a highlight for both locals and tourists.

 In my opinion, you shall not miss the chance to go inside the mausoleum to observe the embalmed body.
 However, you must obey the rules and keep walking as told since this is a privately guarded place and they require you to pay respect.

-Tikcet Price: VND 0, but the price for Ho Chi Minh Museum, Ho Chi Minh Stilt House is VND40.000/Person/destination/ (Adult)
+Tikcet Price: 0 VND, but the price for Ho Chi Minh Museum, Ho Chi Minh Stilt House is 40.000 VND/Person/destination for adult

 Ba Dinh Square is the first thing you will see once you arrive to Ho Chi Minh Mausoleum.
 It’s the huge square right in front of the mausoleum.
 In fact, you have to cross Ba Dinh Square to reach Ho Chi Minh Mausoleum.
 Around Ba Dinh Square, there’re the Ministry of Foreign Affairs, the Ministry of Planning and Investment, and the National Assembly Building.